-As a UWI Mona WJC student you will experience what it means to be bold, innovative, and success-driven, while becoming an empowered critical thinker, transformative leader, and confident human being ready to join the ranks of success in a globally competitive, culturally diverse, and technologically agile world.
-After all, the UWI is a world ranked University and you are a global citizen.
+Our commitment to you is an experience grounded in innovation and resilience.
+The mission is for you to be an empowered critical thinker, a transformative leader, and a confident human being ready to join the ranks of success in a globally competitive, culturally diverse, and technologically agile world.

-Welcome to the FSS, and welcome to the UWI Mona Western Jamaica Campus in the dynamic city of Montego Bay.
-We wish you a success-filled academic journey and a most fulfilling University experience.
+Welcome to the FSS, and welcome to the UWI Mona Western Jamaica Campus.